 I will be sharing my 10 Tips for planning a trip on an airplane because Ya girl is going on her first trip… BY HERSELF!
 I am 34 years old and I have never been on a plane or seen snow.
 In 18 days I will be checking one of those items off my list!

 It is sad it’s under not so good circumstances.
 My Aunt passed away in May and my cousin is cleaning out her house.

 Since we met a year ago we talk a lot more and have come to realize family is important.
 So I was talking to my cousin Deb on August 18th the day before my 34th birthday.
 Every 5 minutes or so she would say you should come to see me.
 I kept replying let me talk to Mike.
-She and I got off the phone an hour and a half later and I called Mike.
+An hour and a half later she and I got off the phone.
+Right after I called Mike.
 His response was the same as it always is.
 He said, “Book it”.

 So I started looking up flights and by August 21st I bought a round trip flight to New Jersey for 2 weeks.
 It cost 195 and I leave on September 24th coming back on October 8th.
 I am so excited, but nervous at the same time.

 Remind you I have never been on a plane before.
 Also, my concern is am I to fat to fly?
 I know I am not but it is still a concern of mine.
 So I have been doing a lot of research since I bought my ticket.
 Yet, I am not going to worry about it.
 The airline’s website gave the seat measurements and the length of the seat belt.
 I should be fine, I measure my butt for the seat and the length of the belt across my belly.